 - First-class customer support – our reps respond within a minute or two.
 You can get in touch via email, chat, and phone, just like you would with Constant Contact.
 However, GetResponse offers responsive 24/7 support, so you’re never stranded in the middle of a risky situation.

-- True all-in-one solution – more than any other alternative to Constant Contact, GetResponse offers tools that let you engage your audience and personalize your customer journey across all key channels, like email, marketing automation, transactional emails, SMS, webinars, web push notifications, live chats, landing pages, website builder, and paid ads.
+- Wide range of features – more than any other alternative to Constant Contact, GetResponse offers tools that let you engage your audience and personalize your customer journey across all key channels.
+That includes email, marketing automation, transactional emails, SMS, webinars, web push notifications, live chats, landing pages, website builder, and paid ads.
 No need to integrate external tools as all of these come out of the box.

 - Flawless conversion funnels – With GetResponse, you can create and manage your entire sales process from one place.
-Build landing pages to enhance lead generation, create high-converting sales pages, order forms, webinars, and more – GetResponse makes it easy to create multiple sorts of conversion funnels, even if you have zero experience!
+Build landing pages to enhance lead generation, create high-converting sales pages, order forms, webinars, and more – GetResponse makes it easy to create multiple conversion funnels, even if you have zero experience!

 - It’s cost-effective – we’re not about that penny-pinching life, but a good deal is a good deal. 😎

-- Multi-language support – GetResponse comes in more than 20+ languages, so even if English isn’t your native language, you’ll be able to use it with ease.
+- Multi-language support – GetResponse comes in 20+ languages, so even if English isn’t your native language, you’ll be able to use it with ease.

 We’re not really keen on the “one size fits all” approach – it’s just not true.

-Although it’s a stellar tool, GetResponse won’t fit everybody:
+Although we have a stellar tool, GetResponse won’t fit everybody:

-- A fewer number of integrations – GetResponse does have around 150 integrations, but it’s still less than other popular Constant Contact alternatives such as Mailchimp.
+- A smaller number of integrations – GetResponse does have around 150 integrations, but it’s still less than other popular Constant Contact alternatives like Mailchimp.
 On the other hand, you get a substantial amount of features, and you can connect external tools with API, Zapier, or PieSync, so this one is easily fixed.

-GetResponse’s pricing has four tiers: Basic, Plus, Professional, and Max.
+GetResponse’s pricing has four tiers: Email Marketing, Marketing Automation, Ecommerce Marketing, and Max.

 Your monthly costs will depend on the size of your email list and what features you want to use.

-The Basic plan at $15 per month will offer email marketing, autoresponders, unlimited landing pages, unlimited automation templates, website builder, and more.
+The Email Marketing plan at $19 per month will offer email marketing, autoresponders, unlimited landing pages, unlimited websites, and more.

-But, if you’re looking to utilize webinars, contact scoring and tagging (helpful in evaluating the worth of a particular email contact), sales funnels, and building automation.
-You’ll want to grab the “Plus” plan or more.
+But, if you’re looking to utilize webinars, contact scoring and tagging (helpful in evaluating the worth of a particular email contact), sales funnels, and building automation, you’ll want to grab the “Marketing Automation” plan or higher.

-- All-in-one solution – Sendinblue is advertised as a complete, standalone marketing platform covering the entire marketing funnel, containing everything from CRM, email, and SMS marketing to ads.
+- All-in-one solution – Brevo is advertised as a complete, standalone marketing platform covering the entire marketing funnel.
+It contains everything from CRM, email, and SMS marketing to ads.
 This makes it handy for people who cannot be bothered with tinkering and combining several different tools to get what they need – but only if you get a paid plan.

-- Intelligent and robust marketing automation – create your own set of rules and triggers for emails, SMS, updates, and contact organization.
-If that’s too complicated, Sendinblue has both beginner and advanced automation templates you can set and forget.
+- Intelligent and robust marketing automation – create rules and triggers for emails, SMS, updates, and contact organization.
+If that’s too complicated, Brevo has both beginner and advanced automation templates you can set and forget.
 A/B split testing will show what works best.

-- Conversion features – Landing pages are so simple to build: use one of the provided templates, adjust the branding and add whatever you wish in the drag-and-drop editor, choose the goal, and they can go live.
-Creating Facebook Ads is just as simple; with Sendinblue, you can target specific contacts or find new but similar people to target with Facebook’s lookalike audience feature.
+- Conversion features – Landing pages are so simple to build: use one of the provided templates, adjust the branding, and add whatever you wish in the drag-and-drop editor, then choose the goal, and they can go live.
+Creating Facebook Ads is just as simple.
+With Brevo, you can target specific contacts or find new but similar people to target with Facebook’s lookalike audience feature.

-- A bit basic and outdated – it is easy to use but also a bit clunky with few customization options when it comes to design.
+- A bit basic and outdated – it is easy to use but also a bit clunky with few customization options for design.

-- No mobile options – another thing is making Sendinblue outdated: it’s not compatible with mobile users.
+- No mobile options – here is the other thing making Brevo outdated: it’s not compatible with mobile users.
 A mobile app would solve many issues for marketers working on the go.

 - Issues with Shopify – people complain of bugs that randomly subscribe, unsubscribe, and resubscribe users who have previously unsubscribed, making it challenging to stay GDPR compliant.

-Sendinblue is cost-effective and scales according to the business size and needs.
+Brevo is cost-effective and scales according to the business size and needs.
 Pricing is based on the number of emails sent.
 For example, the Starter plan limits you to only 20k emails per month.
 Also, additional charges apply if you want to expand certain features (add more landing pages, for example).

-Their free plan is a great choice, as it doesn’t rob you of the best features this app has, which we see pretty often when analyzing Constant Contact alternatives.
+Their Free plan is a decent choice, as it doesn’t rob you of the best features this app has, which we see pretty often when analyzing Constant Contact and some of its alternatives.
 You can cover all the basics with it; as for the things it doesn’t include, a couple of integrations won’t do you any harm, but the lack of customer support might.

-Lite plan, however, is pretty meh – it’s too similar to the Free plan, and if you decide to get the paid plan, it’s better to go for the Premium plan and enjoy.
-Dare we say, you can use it even as an enterprise – these are the only differences between Premium and Enterprise:
+The Starter plan, however, is pretty meh – it’s too similar to the Free plan.
+If you decide to get the paid plan, it’s better to go for the Business plan and enjoy.
+Dare we say, you can use it even as an enterprise – these are the only differences between Business and Brevo Plus:

-- Landing Page Builder – unlimited for Enterprise, five (+ five extra for $20, max 20/ month) for Premium
+- Landing Page Builder – unlimited for Brevo Plus, five (+ five extra for $20, max 20/ month) for Business

-- Integrations – basic for Premium, basic and advanced for Enterprise
+- Integrations – basic for Business, basic and advanced for Brevo Plus

-- Dedicated IP, Dedicated account manager, SLA, SSO & SAML – only for Enterprise
+- Dedicated IP, Dedicated account manager, SLA, SSO & SAML – only for Brevo Plus

-In short: Premium has enough, Enterprise has unlimited stuff.
+In short, the Business plan has enough, and Brevo Plus has unlimited stuff.
 These differences only matter once you scale from big to huge.

 Want to learn even more?
-Check out our GetResponse vs. Sendinblue comparison
+Check out our GetResponse vs. Brevo comparison

 ActiveCampaign – a well-known email service provider – will help you nurture the customer relationship with more than just emails throughout the sales funnel.

 - Sales automation – new deals are created automatically once the customers take specific actions.
 The tasks are assigned per lead behavior: everyone is on the same page, without customer slips.
 Lead scoring reveals who’s ready to be taken to the next stage of the sales funnel, and then they’re guided further with triggered emails.

 - Personalized emails – tailored explicitly for segmented groups.
-ActiveCampaign uses machine learning to process the gathered data and only send the most attractive stuff to the people most likely to convert.
+ActiveCampaign uses machine learning to process the gathered data and only sends the most attractive stuff to the people most likely to convert.

-- Email deliverability – Email Tool Tester’s March 2021 testing showed that, for ActiveCampaign users, email deliverability was 91%.
+- Email deliverability – Email Tool Tester’s March 2021 testing showed that email deliverability for ActiveCampaign users was 91%.

 Reasons NOT to pick ActiveCampaign

-- Not so easy to use – their UI demands someone who already has some experience in email marketing and automation.
+- Not so easy to use – their UI demands someone with experience in email marketing and automation.
 There is some learning curve to it, and it’s not that intuitive until you get used to the dashboard and creation process.

 - It’s pricey – this is something you seriously want to consider before picking ActiveCampaign as your Constant Contact alternative.
-Although the tool offers great functionalities, it’s often too expensive for SMBs
+Although the tool offers great functionalities, it’s often too expensive for SMBs.

-You can get a real taste of it with the Plus plan, but at that point, you can get more affordable solutions that work just as fine (if not better).
-When compared to the GetResponse $49 plan, it’s clear that you can get more for less money if you dig a little deeper.
+It’s important to note that you can get more affordable solutions that work just as fine (if not better).
+When compared to the GetResponse $19 plan, it’s clear that you can get more for less money if you dig a little deeper.

 Want more details?
 See our GetResponse vs. ActiveCampaign comparison

-- Intuitive and easy to use – setting your account and your first email campaign is a breeze.
-MailerLite breathes freshness with its modern-looking UI and easy-to-use navigation.
+- Intuitive and easy to use – setting up your account and your first email campaign is a breeze.
+MailerLite also breathes freshness with its modern-looking UI and easy-to-use navigation.
 Compared to Constant Contact, MailerLite’s visual workflow editor makes it a lot easier to create well-defined automations for your customer journey.

 - Advanced forms and pop-ups – MailerLite allows for plenty of automation capabilities.
 Its pop-up forms have many triggers from which you can automate virtually anything after a form is completed.
-You can design a custom email flow after a visitor fills out a pop-up on a product page, for example.
+You can design a custom workflow after a visitor fills out a sign-up form on a product page, for example.

-- Practical free plan – We see a lot of free plans that are simply an extended free trial.
+- Practical free plan – We see a lot of free plans that are simply an extended free trial with limited features.
 That’s boring.
-MailerLite, on the other hand, created a good free plan that small businesses can utilize to actually generate some results before they can start paying for the paid plan.
-More on this in the pricing section.
+MailerLite, on the other hand, created a good free plan that small businesses can utilize to actually generate some results before they can start paying for the paid plan—more on this in the pricing section.

 - A ton of learning resources – Once you’re on board, you won’t be annoyed and confused about the next steps.
 MailerLite gives you free guides, a knowledge base, best practices, webinars, an academy (a course), a video library, and more.